Topological sensing of superfluid rotation using non-Hermitian optical dimers

 \section{Conclusions}

-In this work, we have demonstrated that atomic backaction from a ring-trapped BEC provides a natural modification to non-Hermitian dimer physics.
+In this work, we have demonstrated that atomic backaction from a ring-trapped BEC provides a natural modification of non-Hermitian dimer physics.
 By deriving an exact Schur-complement reduction of the full light-matter dynamics, we identified how the atomic sidemodes induce a complex self-energy that renormalizes the optical detuning of the passive cavity and the gain-loss balance, producing a tunable exceptional point.
 The measurable consequences of this renormalization appear directly in the transmission spectrum where the modified eigenvalues govern the resonance structure.
-Building on the associated half-integer topological charge, we introduced a digital-sensing protocol based on the permutation of the optical supermodes under encircling of the exceptional point, thereby providing a robust alternative to fragile (continuous) exceptional-point-based sensing.
+Building on the associated half-integer topological charge, we introduced a digital-sensing protocol based on the permutation of the optical supermodes under encircling of the exceptional point, thereby providing a topological binary-readout alternative to continuous exceptional-point-based sensing, with robustness against small perturbations that do not alter the loop’s winding relative to the exceptional point.
 Our results demonstrate that cavity-BEC platforms may serve as reconfigurable non-Hermitian photonic systems and offer a unified route to exceptional-point control, spectroscopy, and topological sensing within a single architecture. \\

 \textbf{Acknowledgements:} A.G. gratefully acknowledges discussions with Bijan Bagchi, Miloslav Znojil, Akash Sinha, and Avinash Khare on $\mathcal{PT}$-symmetric systems.
 M.B. thanks the Air Force Office of Scientific Research (AFOSR) (FA9550-23-1-0259) for support.